mytchel/agatha/README.md

 ```
 export CROSS=arm-none-eabi-
-cd arm/virt
+cd arm/vexpress-a9
 make
 ```

-The kernel should be built and bundled for U-Boot at `arm/virt/kern.umg`.
-Copy that across to your device somehow along use U-Boot to load the kernel.
+The kernel should be built and bundled for U-Boot at `arm/vexpress-a9/kern.umg`.
+Copy that across to your device somehow and use U-Boot to load the kernel.

 To run it I am currently using qemu to emulate, booting U-Boot which is loading the kernel from dnsmasq's tftp server.
-Look at the script `arm/virt/test`.
-The U-Boot binary is at `arm/virt/u-boot`.
+Look at the script `arm/vexpress-a9/test`.
+The U-Boot binary is at `arm/vexpress-a9/u-boot`.
+There is a script `arm/vexpress-a9/test` which starts qemu and sets up the networking loop back for U-Boot to load the kernel.
+You will probably have to make some changes to get it working on your system.